 To control attendance problems without violating the ADA, you should:

-- Have a written attendance policy that balances the necessity of good attendance, but also provides you with flexibility that you might need to accommodate a qualified individual with a disability;
+- Have a written attendance policy that emphasizes the necessity of good attendance, but also provides you with flexibility that you might need to accommodate a qualified individual with a disability;

 - Maintain accurate records of all absences, including a separate and confidential file for any medical certifications or medical information relating to an employee’s absences;